therealholger/Rpi-Barcode-Duplicator/README.md

 ## Setting up the environment

-**Note**: These instructions were created using a Raspberry PI 3 system running Raspbian OS.
+**Note**: These instructions were created using a Raspberry Pi 3 system running Raspbian OS.
 Initial set up can be easier if you choose to install a desktop environment, but it is possible to configure everything using just command line tools.
-They also assume you are logged in as the default user 'pi'.
+They also assume you are logged in as the default user 'pi' and connected to the internet.
+Once the system is set up and running properly, an internet connection is not needed or recommended.

 Basic installation:

 * Install CUPS.
 By default the web-based CUPS admin only listens to internal traffic, so using a desktop environment with a browser will make installing a printer easier.
-    * `sudo apt-get install cups`
+    * `sudo apt-get -y install cups`
 * Allow user 'pi' to administer printers
     * `sudo usermod -a -G lpadmin pi`
 * If you have not yet connected your printer via USB, do so now